ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 That was a lengthy explanation but I think it describes what happens fairly accurately.
 I hope that it will help you understand a few things.
 Namely:

-- `addEventListener('click', handler)` will have consistent behavior in IE and modern browsers out-of-the-box (remember, IE's model only supports bubbling phase). **That's why jQuery won't let you set register handlers for capturing phase**.
+- `addEventListener('click', handler, false)` will have consistent behavior in IE and modern browsers out-of-the-box (remember, IE's model only supports bubbling phase). **That's why jQuery won't let you set register handlers for capturing phase**.
 Letting you doing do wouldn't be cross-browser compatible. jQuery supports bubbling in a cross browser fashion by emulating bubbling.
 In browsers that don't support it, the library manually walks the DOM tree up to call registered handlers.
 That's also how jQuery goes about supporting custom events (`someJqueryElem.bind('my-custom-event', handler)`).